pehur00/yt-influencer-stock-tracker/README.md

 Rules:
 - `category` = either "Dividend" or "Growth" based on the stock's profile (dividend-paying mature companies vs. growth-focused companies).
 - `price` = latest stock price in USD (number, not string).
 Fetch the latest financial data for all the tickers.
+- `initialPrice` = the first automation price captured for that ticker.
+When a stock already exists in `data/stocks.json`, preserve its existing `initialPrice`.
+Only when adding a brand-new ticker should you set `initialPrice`, and in that case default it to the fetched `price`.
 - `dcf.conservative`, `dcf.base`, `dcf.aggressive` = intrinsic value ranges as strings `"low-high"` in USD, based on conservative/base/aggressive DCF-style assumptions.
 - All factor fields (`fcfQuality`, `roicStrength`, `revenueDurability`, `balanceSheetStrength`, `insiderActivity`, `valueRank`, `expectedReturn`) are **integers 1–5**, using these meanings:
   - 1 = very poor / very expensive / very low expected return